Skurks/Skurks/README.md

 * Please setup a healthly system of push/pull of sharing information (over-communicate).
 I can always handle bad news, but I HATE surprises.
 * Please take ownership of you career and personal/professional development.
 If I have to be pushing you often, we won't last long.
 * Please tell me if anything feels off, as soon as you feel it.
 * I work some weekends, this is my choice.
-I do NOT expect you to work most weekends, but I do expect you to 'crank' during the week.
+I do NOT expect you to work weekends, but I do expect you to 'crank' during the week.

 ## What you can expect of me as your manager
 * Someone who with fight with and for you to acheive outsized professional growth & development